"There's millions and millions of people that listen and love podcasts that didn't in 2012." -John Lee Dumas

 Did you know that you can also use YouTube channels to hone Italian skills?

 The Five Most Irrefutable Manners to Use Podcasts to Improve Italian Fluency

 Struggling to learn a new language is not uncommon in today's global world.
-There are individuals across the UK and other parts of Europe that have or are trying to acquire fluency in three or more foreign tongues.
+There are individuals across the globe that have or are trying to acquire fluency in three or more foreign tongues.

 Nonetheless, to turn the wrestle of language learning into something productive and enjoyable, many have resorted to alternative studying methods and techniques.
 Such as?
 Using podcasts!